AndersDeath/diary2/000-current.md

 # 22 September - Friday - Yerevan - 358 day of immigration

 They kicked me from lead position.
 It's sad but not a huge problem.
 I got an appointment to German embassy in Saint-Petersburg.
 Basically We will flight home soon.
+It will be interesting because it will be a year since I live p